Miasto85/lista-zada-/README.md

 ﻿# To do-list
 I have created a simple task list application.
+This task is my homework in online course YouCode - M6